 As the seasons change, the water requirement of your garden changes accordingly.
 A top-notch irrigation controller would be able to adjust its functions to the changes in the weather.
 For example, more rainfall offers less irrigation, and when there is less, it irrigates more frequently.

-Of course, your solar-powered irrigation controller is only useful to you if you can operate it.
-While some products are complicated to use, you should set your eyes on those with straightforward functions.
-Then, since most solar powered irrigation controllers are installed outdoors, you should get one durable enough to resist harsh weather conditions.
-Impact resistance and resistance against other harmful forces are also important.
+Then, since most solar-powered irrigation controllers are installed outdoors, you should get one durable enough to resist harsh weather conditions.
+Impact resistance and resistance against other harmful forces are also significant.

 Our List of Best Solar Irrigation Controller